robohydra/robohydra/examples/README.md

 * replayer.conf loads 'replayer', a simple plugin to record and replay requests (useful to, say, record how the server behaved at a certain point, then replay the requests to reproduce the problem while offline).
-To use it, you have to start RoboHydra as "robohydra -I examples/plugins examples/replayer.conf replayerurl=http://myserver.example.com".
+To use it, you have to start RoboHydra as `robohydra -I examples/plugins examples/replayer.conf replayerurl=http://myserver.example.com`.
 Then, visit the URL /start-recording when you want to start recording and visit whatever URLs you want (RoboHydra will proxy to the "replayerurl").
 When you have the requests recorded, visit /start-replaying to stop recording and start replaying those requests.
-All recorded requests are in robohydra-replayer.json, so you can keep the file around and replay whenever you want.
+All recorded requests are in `robohydra-replayer.json`, so you can keep the file around and replay whenever you want.